Welcome to the Mastra Changelog.

 To make it easy for anyone to start building projects with Mastra, we released a collection of short examples of all the basic AI engineering Mastra primitives: things like generating and streaming text, describing images, calling a workflow, chunking text, and even implementing basic RAG (retrieval-automated generation) systems.

-Each example links to a subdirectory of a Github repo, so you can npm install
+Each example links to a subdirectory of a Github repo, so you can npm install and run them locally.

 API endpoint improvements